aurel192/AurelsOpenAIClient/AurelsOpenAIClient/README.md

     n: 3);
 ```

-This will generate 3 images from the same prompt and save them as `SleepyCat_1.png`, `SleepyCat_2.png`, etc.
+The code above will generate 3 images from the same prompt and save them as `SleepyCat_1.png`, `SleepyCat_2.png`, etc.

 > See the generated images:
 [Generated image (SleepyCat_1.png)](http://collectioninventory.com/ai/SleepyCat_1.png)